FAQ: Inside Information

 Common questions on identifying and publishing inside information under REMIT.

 In case of an asset being unavailable (e.g., during an outage), the EIC Code of the affected asset must be identified at the most granular level.
+For example, if a production unit is made up of multiple sub-units, the EIC of the relevant sub-unit should be reported.

 Summary: